 About your waste water

-Besides human waste, sewage also contains food, detergents, oils, metal residues, sand and sometimes even harmful chemicals.
-It’s our job to remove all these so we can return the cleaned sewage back into rivers or streams to continue its journey through the water cycle.
+It’s our job to remove sewage, treat it and then return the cleaned sewage back into rivers or streams to continue its journey through the water cycle.

-Your used water leaves your home and enters the public sewer system, which transports the waste and water to one of the water treatment plans in our region.
+Used water from your home enters the public sewer system which then goes into one of the water treatments plans in our region.

-The remaining waste water is treated using special bacteria that feed on organic matter and turn it into carbon dioxide, water or nitrogen.
+The remaining wastewater is treated using special bacteria that feed on organic matter turning it into carbon dioxide, water, or nitrogen.

 Once the bacteria have cleaned the wastewater, the liquid is passed into settlement tanks.

 The tanks filter through gravel and reed beds before flowing back into the river.